 Frequently asked questions:

 You don’t!
-All concerts are free (except for the Gala—for that, call the office).
+All concerts are free.
 Donors at the $2,500 level and up can reserve Pavilion seats in advance.
-However, there are ALWAYS seats available in the Pavilion for every concert.
-The first come, first served seating line forms at the East Entrance.
+However, there are also seats available in the Pavilion for every concert on a first-come, first-served basis.
+The line forms at the East Entrance.
 The lawn is always free and first come, first served.
+The only exception for all of this is the annual Gala, for which tickets are available online.

 Of course.
 On any given night, from 700 to 1,200 seats in the Pavilion are available on a first come, first served basis.
 The line forms at the East Entrance, and there are chairs, shade, and a bar to make the wait comfortable.